oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

                          ALL |
                          <empty>
 ```
-The initial context (if we refer to a node or relationship) determines
-if the next context is a relationship context or a node context.
+If initial context refers to a node then the next context will refer to a relationship, if the initial context refers to a relationship context then the next context will refer to a node context.
 Then,
 each *\<node_context\>* can further resolve to a *\<rel_context\>* and
 vice versa, thus building additional traversal steps.
 In the end we
 reach either a node context, a relationship context, or a capability